butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 Notes:
 - in the code above the verification will be synchronous: it will be asynchronous only the first time!
-- here the code is in TypeScript, but we can allow to copy in the language you prefer (or copy the endpoints only)
+- here the code is in TypeScript, but we can allow copying in the language the developer prefers (or copy the endpoints only)

 This will be the first version of SSONext.
 You will find it soon in the [butopen repo](https://github.com/butopen).